SabarishVT/MyCineWebApplication/README.md

 __flask-mysqldb==0.2.0__

-##### for installing the requirement library, run the following commands in command prompt
+##### for installing the required library, run the following commands in command prompt

 `pip install -r requiremnts.txt`